dineshgajurel/order-processing-api/README.md

 $ npm run migration:run
 ```

-Note: Migration script will trigger after `npm run build ` before serving the app in container. so no need to manually do it (migt be applicable if want to run alternatively)
+Note: Migration script will be triggered after `npm run build ` before serving the app in container. so no need to manually do it (migt be applicable if want to run alternatively)

 # Compile and run the project (alternative)